-Jorginho is a ball-playing central midfielder who is best as the focal point of his team’s possession, controlling the tempo of play from deep territory, linking midfield to attack, and offering constant lateral movements across midfield to move the opposition and receive short passes where possible.
-He can play as the sole pivot or as one of two in a double pivot; when playing alongside a midfield partner he prefers to receive the ball on the half-turn to the right of centre before playing a diagonal pass to the right-sided full-back or wide forward, or looking to switch possession to the left.
+Jorginho is a ball-playing central midfielder who is best as the main point through which his team’s possession go.
+He control the tempo of play from deep, links defence with midfield and midfield with attack, and moves laterally across the pitch to receive short passes wherever possible.
+He can play as the single pivot in a three or as part of a double pivot.
+When playing alongside a midfield partner, Jorginho is most comfortable in a position to the right side of central midfield.
+Here, he receives on the half-turn and looks to play diagonal forward passes, either to a runner on the right – the full-back or wide forward – or a switch of play out to the left.

 He almost exclusively receives the ball in front of the opposition’s midfield, and rarely sets up chances to score, so assists are extremely infrequent.
 Instead, he takes responsibility for receiving the ball, absorbing pressure, and then moving it on.
-He offers security in possession, and often operates as a point through which his team can recycle possession before changing their point of attack.
+He offers security in possession, and operates as a point through which his team can recycle possession before changing their point of attack.

 When he clips passes in behind, he usually aims for the run of a wide player, who can then play the ball across the face of goal (above).
 These passes are eye-catching and extremely difficult to execute, but Jorginho gets the timing of these balls spot on, noticing the run of his teammate and recognising the perfect time to make his pass.
 His preference for this type of pass means he will fairly regularly play the pass before the assist rather than wracking up many assists himself.
 He is a very useful player in possession in spite of the fact that he doesn’t get many assists, but even so, a player with his passing ability should arguably directly set up more goals than he does.